 If you have decided to grow grass from seed this season then the following articles on this site will probably be helpful either now or in a week or two when you get to that part of the process:

-So, the second way that you might want to go for is to actually spread them on top of the soil.
-A lot of people believe that this is not a good way because the grass would not germinate.
 However, you can learn more about the germination rates of grass when spread on top of the soil on our article entitled Will Grass Seed Germinate on Top of Soil?

 Expert recommend not growing the grass seed in adverse weather conditions because it actually makes it harder for the grass seed to grow in a healthy way.
 The growth of the young seed at this stage is actually what is going to decide the overall look and strength of your turf, and you don’t want to get it damaged by planting your seeds too late, do you?

 How much grass seed do you need per square foot?

 Now, figuring out the answer to this question is not too easy- you have to actually take all the above mentioned things into account.
 For example, if you use the right grass for a warm climate, and plant it at the right moment in a sunny spot, you might actually have to use very little seed!

 You know what goes well with artificial turfs?
 Trampolines!
 A lot of people are afraid of using sprinklers with trampolines, and if you’re one of them, click here to read our article on Do Sprinklers Ruin Trampolines?